 On the other hand, the competing opposition Measure very clearly does interfere with the general plan update process and undercuts citizen participation.
 It does so by proposing no maximum height limits in significant areas of the city.

 Voting YES on the extension of Measure P will help ensure the entire community -- not just special interests -- decide the future course for San Mateo.

-Measure H (& later Measure P) required that some affordable housing be included as part of all new residential development in San Mateo.
-This was one of the first mandates in the Bay Area for what is known as "inclusionary zoning".
-More than half of the affordable housing in San Mateo is directly attributable to Measure P. San Mateans can be proud of their commitment to affordable housing.
+Measure H (& later Measure P) required that affordable housing be included as part of all new residential development in San Mateo.
+This was one of the first mandates in the Bay Area for what is known as inclusionary zoning.
+More than half of the affordable housing built in the last 30 years in San Mateo is directly attributable to these measures.
+San Mateans can be proud of their commitment to affordable housing.

 But inclusionary housing alone won't solve the affordability crisis.
 It is a supplementary housing program never intended to be the primary delivery vehicle for below market rate housing.
 One reason we have a housing affordability crisis is that housing prices are set at what the market will bear, not what people can afford.
 The “market” does not produce affordable housing on its own.
 Building housing that is affordable to people with below median incomes requires substantial financial subsidy from federal, state and local governments.
 But over the years those subsidies have largely dried up, leaving local inclusionary zoning -- inadequate as a tool to address staggering affordability needs -- as the last resort.

 Relying on inclusionary zoning to solve a problem it is ill-equipped to handle is terribly inefficient at best, producing nine units of unaffordable housing for every one unit that is affordable.
 It's like taking one step forward for every nine steps backwards.